jasongroce/docs/docs/content/tutorials/helm/index.md

 default   Applications.Datastores/redisCaches     bicep                            radius.azurecr.io/recipes/local-dev/rediscaches:latest
 ```

-The recipe for `Applications.Datastores/redisCaches` is the one that will be used in this example.
+The recipe for `Applications.Datastores/redisCaches` is what you will use in this example.

 {{< alert title="💡 Recipes" color="info" >}}
  Radius includes Recipes for local development when you use `rad init`.
 These **local-dev** Recipes run popular OSS technologies as containerized infrastructure without requiring a cloud account.